• Solidity Interview Question: How Do You Prevent Timestamp Manipulation in Smart Contract Auctions?

 Member

-The question was: How do you prevent miners from manipulating block.timestamp in a Solidity auction where timing matters?
+How do you stop miners from manipulating block.timestamp in Solidity auctions where timing matters?
+I faced this in a recent Solidity interview and want advice from anyone who’s solved it.

-I suggested averaging block times or combining timestamps with block numbers, but they said both approaches were either still vulnerable or overly complex.
+I suggested averaging block times or mixing timestamps with block numbers.
+The interviewer said those ideas are either too complex or still vulnerable.

 4